AlexSergey/rockpack/README.md

 <a href="https://github.com/AlexSergey/rockpack/blob/master/packages/starter/README.md" target="_blank">More details...</a>
 ***
+### @rockpack/compiler

-**@rockpack/compiler** - is React bundler (based on Webpack) using a set of necessary loaders, plugins and using the best practices out of the box.
+This is React bundler (based on Webpack) using a set of necessary loaders, plugins and using the best practices out of the box.

 **@rockpack/compiler** can help you with: